shubham13596/Stanford-CS224S/README.md

    Reducing WER on low-resource language(isiZulu - a Sub-Saharan language) using only Fleurs dataset and a fine-tuned Wav2vec2 checkpoint

 Found a better solution?
 Open an issue to discuss it first, then submit a PR with your implementation

+In case you are facing any issue with viewing a notebook, please paste the Github URL at nbviewer.org[https://nbviewer.org/]